gophercoders/website/content/lessons/KS2/lower/selection.md

 The `condition` can be any expression that results in a true or false answer.
 This can be an expression involving any of the comparison operators.
-The condition can compare the value or two variables or the value of a variable to a fixed number.
+The condition can compare the value of two variables or the value of a variable to a fixed number.
 Brackets are not required around the expression but may be used within as required.